wentzeld/documentation/docs/chainlink-keepers/flexible-upkeeps.md

 In this example, the `performUpkeep()` function used **2,481,379** gas.
 This example has two main issues:

 - All computation is done in `performUpkeep()` , which is a state modifying function, leading to high gas consumption.
-- This example is simple but looping over large arrays with state updates can cause the transaction to hit the [gas limit](/docs/chainlink-keepers/register-upkeep/#gas-limits) , preventing the performUpkeep from running successfully.
+- This example is simple but looping over large arrays with state updates can cause the transaction to hit the gas limit of the [network](../supported-networks) , preventing the performUpkeep from running successfully.
   In the next [section](#solution-perform-complex-computations-with-no-gas-fees), you will leverage the flexibility of Chainlink Keepers to reduce gas fees and mitigate the risks of running out of gas.

 ## Solution: Perform complex computations with no gas fees